zinzy/notes/page/Manual - Work edition.md

 ### When receiving feedback...
 - If you are able to and comfortable, give it to me face-to-face.
 I use cues from your tone, face, posture, and demeanor to contextualize what you're saying.
 It may help for me to ask some clarifying questions, too.
-- The maxim [Praise in public, criticize in private](Praise%20in%20public,%20criticize%20in%20private.md) is important to me, particularly the latter part.
+- The maxim [[Praise in public, criticize in private|Praise in public, criticize in private]] is important to me, particularly the latter part.
 If you have feedback about something I handled poorly or should stop doing, I prefer we speak about it one-on-one.

 ### What motivates me to come into work each day is ...
 - At heart, I'm a problem solver.
 I love that I get to do this for a living